 Who Can Buy Real Estate?

-Under the Residential Property Act, a “foreign person” may not acquire landed residential property without the express permission of the Minister of Law.
+Under the Residential Property Act, a “foreign person” who wishes to purchase a landed residential property is required to seek the approval of the Minister of Law.
 A foreign person refers to an individual who is not a citizen/PR of Singapore, or a foreign company/converted foreign company.
 A foreign company refers to a company that is not incorporated in Singapore or has foreign members or directors (even if it’s incorporated in Singapore).

 This restriction applies even if the property is received as a gift or inherited from a deceased’s estate.
 A foreign person who receives property in such a manner is legally required to sell it within a set period of time.
 However, these restrictions do not apply to foreigners who intend to purchase units in a flat or condominium of 6 or more stories high, as they do not count as landed residential property.